|

 canoes drawn up close by, he supposed, as he afterwards knew

-to be the case, that they had cone from another island, and his
+to be the case, that they had conte from another island, and his.

 horror was much increased when he saw them actually kill one